rules, documents & POLICIES

 AIR QUALITY

-BCSA Air Quality Guidelines state that all soccer practices & training be cancelled when the Air Quality Health Index (AQHI) is 7 or higher.
+BC Soccer Air Quality Guidelines state that all soccer practices & training be cancelled when the Air Quality Health Index (AQHI) is 7 or higher.
 WYSA will make the call at 4pm each day for the entire evening and post on our social media (Facebook and INstagram).
-Please watch your social feed from WYSA or your coaches and/or track the AQHI yourselves.

 Games will be cancelled at an AQHI of 7+ and this could happen before, at kick-off or during a game depending on how fast the air quality changes.
 Final say at or during a game is at the referee’s discretion.